brookebot/CodingCalculus/README.md

 ## Week 11: The Integral and the Fundamental Theorem of Calculus
-This was a nice, simple assignment that illustrated some of the basic concepts of the FTC.
+This was a short assignment that illustrated some of the basic concepts of the FTC.
 I like the activities that are done by-hand, and the matching exercise was a good way to gain intuition about what an anti-derivative is compared to the original function, and what the integral looks like when written out.
 Good practice with different formats of equations.
 This assignment is listed in the Repo as "FTC"